-- 1. Complaint.
+- Complaint.
 Any member of the University community may file a complaint against a student for violations of the Student Code of Conduct.
 A complaint shall be prepared in writing by the Complainant or interviewing University official and directed to the Student Discipline Administrator.
 Complaints should be submitted as soon as possible after a violation takes place, but no "statute of limitations" prevents the Student Discipline Administrator from acting when deemed warranted. - 2.
 Initial Notification.
-The accused student shall be notified via email that there has been a complaint.
+The accused student shall be notified via HBU email that there has been a complaint.
 The accused student shall be provided a copy of the written complaint outlining the violations when written documentation is available.
 The accused student shall be required to respond within 48 hours accepting or denying responsibility for the alleged violation.
-If the accused

-- student accepts responsibility, the Student Discipline Administrator shall set sanctions and notify the accused student.
-If the accused student denies responsibility, the Student Discipline Administrator shall conduct an inquiry. - 3.
+Failure to respond within 48 hours may result in additional sanctions.
+After a response from the accused student, the Student Discipline Administrator may conduct an inquiry. - 3.
 Inquiry.
-The Student Discipline Administrator may conduct an inquiry to determine if the complaint has merit and/or if it can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Student Discipline Administrator.
-Such disposition shall be final and there shall be no subsequent proceedings. - 4.
+The Student Discipline Administrator may conduct an inquiry to determine if the complaint has merit.
+Subsequent proceedings may be arranged at the discretion of the Student Discipline Administrator. - 4.
 Resolution.
 If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Student Discipline Administrator will make a decision based on the information revealed in the inquiry.
 If the respondent is found in violation of the Code of Conduct, disciplinary action shall be assigned by the Student Discipline Administrator. - 5.
 Notification.
 The Student Discipline Administrator will notify the Respondent in writing of the decision(s) reached.
 The student will be notified of his/her right to appeal and information on the appeals process will be included in writing.